-As the voice of the Hispanic marketing industry, the HMC frequently supports or opposes initiatives affecting members’ businesses.
+As the voice of the Hispanic marketing industry, the HMC issue statements on the news that directly impacts the Hispanic marketing landscape.
 Statements identifying the organization’s views and positions on issues from research methodology to immigration are released publicly to affect change and stimulate action or resolution.

 In this time of social transformation, as national advertisers you have been thrust into a dialogue of diversity, equity and inclusion regarding multicultural sectors.
 While many of the corporate initiatives you’ve undertaken are laudable, in too many cases the DEI conversations and initiatives are being led by the very marketers that are slashing their multicultural ad dollars and using the cloak of DEI to cover the shifts that are taking place.